 Another interesting question is: Why do moths stay at lights?
 A moth's eyes, like a human's eyes, contain light sensors and adjust according to the amount of light the sensors detect.
 In high illumination, light from each of the moth's thousands of fixed-focus lens facets is channeled to its own sensor (ommatidium).
 In low illumination, light from multiple lenses is channeled to the same ommatidium to increase light sensitivity.
 You probably experience a few moments of blindness when you turn on a bright light after your eyes have adjusted to darkness, or when you are suddenly in darkness after being in bright light.
 A moth's dark-adapting mechanism responds much more slowly than its light-adapting mechanism.
 Once the moth comes close to a bright light, it might have a hard time leaving the light since going back into the dark renders it blind for so long.
 In the case that the moth escapes, it won't remember the problem with flying too near the light and will probably find itself in the same predicament all over again.

 Another possible explanation for why moths stay at lights is that they are mostly night-flying creatures and eventually respond to the light as they would to the sun -- by settling in for their daytime "sleep."

-For more information about moths and related topics, check out the links on the next page.
+For more information about moths and related topics, check out the links below.